horvathjanos/boilerplate/README.md

 # Boilerplate

-This project is in React and TS.
+This project is a Boilerplate for apps in:
+TS, React, Cypress.io, Vitest, Node.js, Vite, ReactQuery, ReactRouting etc. based application.